 The Capital Concerns of 202 PRAC Program

-In the mid-nineties, to mid-2000s the affordable housing industry saw an explosion in the number of properties approved and built under the Section 202 PRAC program.
-This program was restricted to non-profit sponsors providing housing for the elderly, and the operating subsidy was guaranteed for forty-years – securing housing for the elderly for many years.
+In the mid-nineties to mid-2000s, the affordable housing industry saw an explosion in the number of properties approved and built under the Section 202 PRAC program.
+This program was restricted to non-profit sponsors providing housing for the elderly, and the operating subsidy was guaranteed for forty years – securing housing for the elderly for many years.
 However, the problem with a 40-year compliance period is that periodically the property requires revitalization, and the only way that 202 PRAC properties can afford to pay for major repairs is through the reserve for replacement (R4R) account – and budget-based rent increases.

 Over the last few years, we have seen more and more 202 PRACs enter into their 20th year or beyond, and many of the major and minor components are aging and starting to fail – and unfortunately – what is being deposited into their reserves has not been updated to reflect the new realities.
-Coupling this with very few or infrequent rent increases, and restrictions that prevent owners from funding revitalization with additional debt.
+Coupling this with very few or infrequent rent increases and restrictions prevent owners from funding revitalization with additional debt.
 This has forced properties to pick and choose what systems to replace or upgrade, deferring maintenance and putting the initial investment at risk.

-Budget Based Funding for HUD 202 PRACs
+Budget-Based Funding for HUD 202 PRACs

 Due to this concern, HUD has now taken a keener interest in these properties and working with the owners to fund needed capital projects by increasing their annual replacement reserve deposit.
 From our work with owners and managers of 202 PRACs, we have seen the benefits which can come from a capital needs assessment that reevaluates the property’s short and long-term costs.